hem111je/skibidi-vibe-map/README.md

 ---

-This app is a celebration of absurdity and procrastination, offering a lighthearted escape from the grind.
-Let the vibes flow!
+This site is a celebration of absurdity and procrastination, offering a lighthearted escape from the grind.
+It's not just a site - it's  vibe!